-I did no complicated calculations whilst checking the throw diagrams of the projector, I literally marked out where it would be, turned on my projector and held it upside down over my head to make sure it would cover the surface.
+I did absolutly no complicated calculations using throw diagrams of the projector.
+I literally marked out where I guessed the screen would be, turned on my projector and held it upside down over my head to make sure it would cover the surface.

 The height of the screen surface is 1.2 meters.
 This size was also determined by using the same method, holding the projecter on top of my head estimating how much surface I could cover with the projectors in the small room I had.

 Top down view of the screen setup.
 The grey section is the outline of the cockpits footprint.

 The three blue curves are the sections of screen.